 And here are a few simple ways to use your imagination to start building your positive self image so that the real image eventually matches the one in your mind:

 Hold that thought

-Draw a mental picture of how you would look, act and feel like as a “success” in the area of life you want to improve.
+Draw a mental picture of how you would look, act and feel a “success” in the area of life you want to improve.